Last updated: 2026-08-10

 Zero-Config AI Tool Setup

-When you open an AI Workspace terminal, MCP configuration files are automatically generated in the workspace directory.
-AI agents like Claude Code, Cursor, and OpenCode will automatically discover and connect to the MCP server without manual configuration.
+When you open an AI Workspace terminal, MCP configuration files are automatically generated in the workspace directory, and Codex additionally gets a PATH-level shim (see above).
+AI agents like Claude Code, Cursor, OpenCode, and Codex will automatically connect to the MCP server without manual configuration.
 These files are added to .gitignore to prevent accidental token commits.

 How to Use AI Workspace